Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Background

 \subsection{Approximate co-sufficient sampling}

 \emph{Approximate co-sufficient sampling} (aCSS) was introduced in \cite{acss} to address the limitations of CSS testing.
-The key idea is to identify a statistic $S(X)$ that is \emph{nearly} sufficient, in the sense that $f_\theta(\cdot\mid S(X))$ depends very weakly on $\theta$, while still being quite information-theoretically compact.
-Then using copies $\widetilde{X}^{(m)}$ sampled from $f_{\hat{\theta}}(\cdot\mid S(X))$, for some estimator $\hat{\theta}$, results in approximate validity due to approximate sufficiency of $S(X)$ and high power due to the ``compactness" of $S(X)$.
+The key idea is to identify a statistic $S(X)$ that is \emph{nearly} sufficient, in the sense that $f_\theta(\cdot\mid S(X))$ depends very weakly on $\theta$, while still not revealing too much information about $X$.
+Then using copies $\widetilde{X}^{(m)}$ sampled from $f_{\hat{\theta}}(\cdot\mid S(X))$, for some estimator $\hat{\theta}$, results in approximate validity due to approximate sufficiency of $S(X)$ and high power due to the the randomness left in the distribution of $X$ conditioned on $S(X)$.
 In particular, \cite{acss} propose using, for both $S(X)$ and $\hat{\theta}$, the maximizer of the null log likelihood plus a random linear perturbation.
 They prove approximate validity under conditions resembling those for asymptotic normality of the maximum likelihood estimator (MLE), and empirically demonstrate aCSS's high power on a range of examples.

 Several extensions of the aCSS method have been proposed to handle more complex settings---in particular, settings where due to high dimensionality or non-regularity of the null model, the MLE is inconsistent.
 These extensions enable adding regularization, via either constraints or a penalty on $\theta$, in addition to the random perturbation to the log likelihood in defining $S(X)$ and $\hat{\theta}$ in aCSS.
 Concretely, \cite{reg_acss} develop a version of aCSS that allows for linear constraints $a_i^\top\theta\leq b_i$ (or regularization via a corresponding penalty function, $\max_i a_i^\top\theta$, which includes settings such as the Lasso). \cite{xie2025generalized} extend further to allow for a group-wise penalty of the form $\sum_j \rho(\|\theta_{G_j}\|_2)$, where $\rho$ is smooth (e.g., the group Lasso); their work also allows regularization via nonlinear constraints, $G_i(\theta)\leq b_i$, for functions $G_i$ that are either smooth or are an $\ell_p$ norm.